Teasel

 · Leaves: Basal rosette with wavy-edged, oblong prickly leaves, stem leaves are fused at the base, opposite, prickly, spear shaped, and 2-12 inches long.

 · Flowers: Flower head is 1-4 inches long, egg shaped and engulfed by spiny bracts that curve upward and are unequal in length.
-Small lavender to white flowers occurs in two rings around the head.
+Small lavender to white flowers occur in two rings around the head.

 · Seeds/Fruits: Produces cylindrical, singular seeds, each plant can produce between 850–34,000 seeds per plant.